MirlindPovio/codacollection-e2e/README.md

 #### cypress-mochawesome-reporter
-Mochawesome reporter is an html reporter for Cypress which includes results details with screenshots attached.
+Mochawesome reporter is an html reporter for Cypress which includes results with details and screenshots attached.

 #### Open Cypress Test Runner